kubestellar/kubestellar/QUICKSTART.md

 </html>
 ```

-NOTE: if you receive the error: 'curl: (52) Empty reply from server', wait 2 minutes and attempt curl again.
-It takes a minute for the Apache HTTP Server to synchronize and start.
+NOTE: if you receive the error: 'curl: (52) Empty reply from server', wait and attempt curl again.
+It takes some time for the Apache HTTP Server to synchronize and start.

 Congratulations, you’ve just deployed a workload to two edge clusters using kubestellar!
 To learn more about kubestellar please visit our [User Guide](<place-holder>)